Research Security & Foreign Influence

 Faculty and staff should also familiarize themselves with the University of Maine System (UMS) and UMaine policies applicable to Conflict of Interest and outside employment and be fully transparent in disclosing outside interests and commitments.
 These policies include:

-The federal government has directed the university community to exercise extreme caution related to involvement with foreign talent recruitment programs due to the concern they may be used by foreign governments to acquire U.S. government-funded scientific research and valuable intellectual property.
+The federal government has directed the university community to exercise extreme caution related to involvement with Foreign Talent Recruitment Programs (FTRP) due to the concern they may be used by foreign governments to acquire U.S. government-funded scientific research and valuable intellectual property.
+The CHIPS and Science Act of 2022 (external link) (CHIPS Act) directs federal research sponsors to maintain policies which:

 • Review UMaine’s guidance regarding export control regulations, and contact the Office of Research Compliance for Restricted Party Screening and other export compliance assistance before engaging with foreign partners/entities (including sponsoring visiting scholars and researchers).